Link: Stanton • Price: $499/£459/€519

 You’d think that such a unit might feel just like any other MIDI controller, but it doesn’t.
 I’m not sure what it is exactly – perhaps the screen makes it immediately feel like an all in one, but the SCS.4DJ doesn’t fit into my preconceptions of the standard MIDI fodder out there.

 Image-wise, the SCS.4DJ has a distinct feeling of space about it.
-As other manufacturers try to cram as many controls into the smallest area, Stanton have kept the form factor to a good size, and spaced the controls out accordingly.
+As other manufacturers try to cram as many controls into the smallest area, Stanton has kept the form factor to a good size, and spaced the controls out accordingly.
 It’s logically laid out in a 2 turntables and a mixer style, and adopts a fairly standard MIDI controller layout of controls.

 The semi-minimalism continues to the overall look as well.
 It’s an exercise in monochrome styling in the raw, which does make the Stanton logo pop beautifully.
 But when it’s switched on, the minimalism is peppered with splashed of red lights and throbbing green when music is playing.
 So just about every control has a light associated with it, but the problem is that if you’re working in a dark place, the SCS.4DJ takes on a black slab feel, where unactivated buttons merge with the body and makes finding them in a hurry tricky.
 Perhaps a dimmed LED when inactive might have been preferable.
 That said, I expect that the target audience will be working in their own spaces rather than ill-lit booths.
 But given the number of USB ports in the SCS.4DJ, you could use one of those USB flexi-lights to make things more visible.